mabyre/MauiAppToolkit/README.md

 For applications that are a little tutchy, it's important while you are not in debug mode to have clear messages to the user.
 This the aim of Console.

+### Understanding MvvM pattern

-I did several tries until I realized that my Console viewmodel was not updated, I was wrong in MvvM model.
+I did several tries until I realized that my Console viewmodel was not updated, I was wrong in **MvvM model**.
 I had binder on a SetProperty of the Community.Mvvm.Toolkit when I clicked on Navigate to Console the Message was not updated.